jouwdan/tutors-final-project/README.md

 ## Red Hat Onboarding

-In August 2021, after a successful build & release of Tutors using DaisyUI, Eamonn approached me asking if I would like to join the Tutors 'tech team'.
-Red Hat had agreed to commit resources for further development of Tutors, appointing a project manager & 2 engineers to work on Tutors 1 day a week, with a weekly meeting to chat about progress on the project.
-I was, of course, thrilled to be part of the team and contribute further to the UX of Tutors.
+In August 2021, following the successful build and release of Tutors incorporating DaisyUI, Eamonn De Leastar, the developer of Tutors, approached me with an invitation to join the Tutors technical team.
+At this point, Red Hat had agreed to provide resources for further development of Tutors, including the appointment of a project manager and two engineers to work on Tutors one day a week, with regular meetings to discuss progress on the project.
+I was excited to have the opportunity to continue contributing to the user experience of Tutors as part of this team.

 # State of the Art